 Because you’re in a partnership, you might spend some time talking about what’s working and what’s not in your partnership.
 A coach or counselor might encourage you to talk more about something specific because it’s helping them to help you.
 If a coach or counselor said or did something helpful for you, let them know, or ask them to say it again.
 It will help them learn how best to help you.

-You may see a coach or counselor for a short while, or it may be a partnership that lasts for years.
+You may see a coach or counselor for a short while, or it may be a partnership that lasts off and on for years.
 The way I see it, when two people work together to lift someone up, it’s a good thing.
 It’s a sign of love and wisdom, a sign of good things to come.